zhouzi180/zhouzi180.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a PhD student at Southern University of Science and Technology, Shenzhen, in the Department of Computer Science and Engineering, supervised by Prof. Shiqi Yu.
+I am currently a first-year PhD student at Southern University of Science and Technology, Shenzhen, in the Department of Computer Science and Engineering, supervised by Prof. Shiqi Yu.
 Before that, I received a Master of Research degree from the University of Liverpool, supervised by Prof. Jimin Xiao, in 2022.
 I received my B. Eng. degree in Computer Science and Technology from Nanchang University in 2020.

 My research interests include medical imaging analysis, bioinformatics, few-shot learning.